AllanGRios/AspirinModel/README.md

 ## Scope
 > The model must be able to visualize data of physical quantities on graphs including Maxwell-Boltzman Distribution, Operating Cost, Molar Flow of Aspirin at the outlet and the Time extinction coefficient
-> The model should be able to take raw HNMR or FTIR data and convert it into a standard spectrum able to be interpreted by analysts.
-> The model could include additional visualization in the form of an animation via the Pygame module.
 > The model won't consider non-steady state, non-idealized reactors or recycle streams, additionally the model is only focused on material flows through the CSTR stage of the industrial production so won't consider any flows outside the CSTR stage.

 ## Limitations